nadalsol/css-best-practices/05-common-bad-practices/05-04-mobile-vs-desktop-first-approach.md

 ## 4. Conclusions

 - Follow the "mobile-first" approach, using `min-width` media queries, for more performant and scalable stylesheets.
-- A lot of developers still use the `max-width` ("desktop-first") approach in to 2021.
+- A lot of developers still use the `max-width` ("desktop-first") approach in 2021.
 Please, don't do that!

 ## 5. Recommended reads